Andylenguyen237/ML-Supervised-Research/README.md

 * main.ipynb (python): dataframe and models based on nutrients xlsx file, supported by different preprocessing techniques and plots
 * Machine Learning Research.pdf: full research including data analysis and hypothesis made after dervied from the model and results calculated by the functions in main.py

+### Credits
+* Done in Element of Data Processing COMP20008 - Unimelb
+* Integrated and Research in group of 4 students

 [Machine Learning Research (1).pdf](https://github.com/Andylenguyen237/ML-Supervised-Research/files/12820703/Machine.Learning.Research.1.pdf)